fnyzz/nmapwrap/README.md

 ## 🚀 Quick Start
-There are two yaml config files.
-One called config.yaml where you
+The nmapwrap.py needs two yaml configuration files. config.yaml and one for each environment you want to scan.
+In the examples directory you'll find example file you may use.
+The config.yaml file:
+- copy the examples/config.yaml to the config directory
 - spesify the user name who will own the nmap files
 - list the full path to where nmap is installed
 - where you want the nmap data to be stored.

-Then there is the input option --config config/TestClient.yaml The yaml config has 3 section:
+The input option --config config/TestClient.yaml copy an example file from the examples directory to the config directory ( or where ever you want to store these config files).
+These yaml config files has 3 section:
-1. Name of the scan, where to store the data and a list of IP to scan.
+- Name of the scan, where to store the data and a list of IP to scan.
+2
+- The Nmap discovery section.
+We are running a ICMP ping and then a TCP ping
-2. The Nmap discovery section.
-You may add more than one section where you do
+- The section for Nmap -sS scan.
+You may have more than one section like this
-3. The Nmap section where you spesify what ports to scan etc.

 ```sh
 $ sudo python3 ./nmapwrap.py  --config config/myclient.yaml